Rithesh101/Image-Compressor/README.md

-# Image-Compressor
+# Image Compression Using K-means Clustering algorithm (Unsupervised)
-This project uses K-Means Clustering to reduce the number of colors in an image, effectively compressing it.
-By clustering similar pixel colors and replacing them with cluster centroids, the image size is reduced without significant loss in quality.
+K-Means Clustering is an Unsupervised Learning algorithm, which groups the unlabeled dataset into different clusters.
+Here K defines the number of pre-defined clusters that need to be created in the process, as if K=2, there will be two clusters, and for K=3, there will be three clusters, and so on.